20 Animal Idioms in English (with meanings & examples)

 Ants in your pants

-Michael is having ants in his pants because of his exam tomorrow.
+Michael has ants in his pants because he has an important exam tomorrow.

 Bigger fish to fry

-Dan wasn’t interested in working on small projects.
-He always had a bigger fish to fry.
+Dan wasn’t interested in small projects — he had bigger fish to fry.

 Bull in a china shop

-I don’t like John helping me cook.
-He’s like a bull in a china shop in the kitchen.
+I don’t like John helping in the kitchen.
+He’s like a bull in a china shop.

 Butterflies in your stomach

-I had butterflies in my stomach when I was giving a speech at my friend’s wedding in front of 300 people.
+I had butterflies in my stomach before giving a speech at my friend’s wedding.

-The concert last night was a cat’s pyjamas, wasn’t it?
+That concert last night was the cat’s pyjamas!

 Crocodile tears